Mastering Trade Execution Strategies: Optimize Your Financial Transactions

 Algorithmic Trading

 Algorithmic trading uses computer programs to execute trades based on pre-set criteria.
-It minimizes human intervention.
+Execution algorithms are a key component of this process, helping manage orders without significantly impacting price and volume.
 Large institutions often use it to handle high volumes efficiently.
 An example would be a program designed to sell shares incrementally to avoid drastic impact on the market.

 Dark Pools